Cool entire cities?

 Thawing permafrost has caused the ground to subside more than 15 feet (4.6 meters) in parts of Alaska.
 From the Arctic to Peru, from Switzerland to the equatorial glaciers of Man Jaya in Indonesia, massive ice fields, monstrous glaciers, and sea ice are disappearing, fast.."

-Read the full story here: NATIONAL GEOGRAPHIC
+Please DO read the full story here:

 Environmental Protection Agency • EPA • USA